 “Wellness tourism” is defined as a vacation for the purpose of improving your physical, mental, and emotional wellbeing.
-In recent years, the health and wellness tourism has soared; driven by growth in emerging countries in Africa, the Middle East, and Asia.
-Wellness tourism accounts for over $500 billion dollars annually as people travel far and wide to indulge in physical fitness activities, homoeopathic medicine, meditation, stress-relief programs, and much more.
+In recent years, health and wellness tourism has soared; driven by growth in emerging countries in Africa, the Middle East, and Asia.
+Wellness tourism accounts for over $500 billion dollars annually as people travel far and wide to indulge in physical fitness activities, homeopathic medicine, meditation, stress-relief programs, and much more.

 In the past decade, Israel has become one of the most prominent destinations for international health tourism.
 Across the country, there are dozens of luxury spa retreats, wellness centers, and hotels offering world-class residential health programs.

-Here are our top 3 health and wellness destinations in Israel
+Here are our top 3 health and wellness destinations in Israel:

 Famed worldwide for being the lowest point in the world, the Dead Sea is a saline salt lake, located on the western edge of the Judean Desert.
-The floor of the lake contains mineral-rich mud which provides a plethora of ascetic healing offering.
+The floor of the lake contains mineral-rich mud which provides a plethora of ascetic healing offerings.

 The Dead Sea is also renowned for its buoyant qualities.
 The high level of salt concentration allows you to float across the water, without needing to exert energy to stay above water.